 Why Getting Rid Of A Termite Infestation Isn’t Easy

-Getting rid of a termite infestation is no easy task and is nearly impossible to do on your own.
+Getting rid of a termite infestation in South Bend is no easy task and is nearly impossible to do on your own.
 However, this doesn’t stop people from trying the following techniques:

 - Baiting: This is an easy and cheap method that lures the termites and traps them.
 Baits can be used both below and above ground.